acend/container-basics-training/content/en/docs/08/_index.md

 * With that URL you will see the app page: `ip172-18-0-30-bcvhrp0abk8g00cnf9jg.direct.labs.play-with-docker.com`
 {{% /alert %}}

-> Question: Can I somehow link the containers together so that they can talk to each other?
+> Question: Can I somehow link the containers together, so that they can talk to each other?

 The answer lies in the [next lab](../09/).